 Years of Operation: 1877-1988

 Robert’s remained a dominant supplier of dairy products to grocery stores and schools through the 1980s.
 The company declared bankruptcy in 1987 and sold off all of their production to Maplehurst, which in turn sold to Dean Foods in 1997.
-With the popularity of home grocery delivery, perhaps we’ll see a return of the milman in the near future?
+With the popularity of home grocery delivery, perhaps we’ll see a return of the milkman in the future?

 Additionally: In 1982, Robert’s acquired Lindner’s stores, another local institution.
 These operated as a hybrid type of convenience store/ ice-cream counter, similar to United Dairy Farmers in the Cincinnati area.
 At their peak, over thirty Lindner’s were located around Indianapolis.
 After the bankruptcy of Robert’s, the popular local icons were sold several times until closing for good in 1990.